istrate/expressfs/README.md

-# expressfs is a Static file server over http
+# expressfs is a Simple Static file server over http
 You can use it to upload and download files

 # Running expressfs